An Example Program Using Structs

 Debug Output

-Structs don’t implement Display
+Structs don’t implement Display by default.
+Use Debug trait for development output:

 struct Rectangle {